-- You are required to share this Executive Summary, along with your Industry Benchmark Report (available once all employers' data has been analysed), with your governing body, e.g., your Board. - Employers with 500 or more employees must have a policy or strategy which covers each of the six Gender Equality Indicators.

-How to use this report

-The data set out in this Executive Summary will enable you to:

-- · identify priority areas for action, for example, as part of your Gender Equality Strategy, - monitor your workplace gender equality performance, including over recent years.

-Gender Pay Gap

-What is the gender pay gap?
+Your obligations Under the Act and associated legislative instruments: - You are required to share this Executive Summary, along with your Industry Benchmark Report (available once reporting has concluded), with your governing body, e.g., your Board. - Employers with 500 or more employees must have a policy or strategy which covers each of the six Gender Equality Indicators.
+How to use this report The data set out in this Executive Summary will enable you to: - · identify priority areas for action, for example, as part of your Gender Equality Strategy, - · monitor your workplace gender equality performance, including over recent years.
+Gender Pay Gap What is the gender pay gap?

-The gender pay gap is the difference in average earnings between women and men in the workforce.

-It is not to be confused with women and men being paid the same for the same, or comparable, job.
+The gender pay gap is the difference in average or median earnings between women and men in the workforce.
+It is not to be confused with people being paid the same for the same, or comparable, job.
 This is equal pay and has been a legal requirement since 1969.

-The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, industry or within an organisation.
+The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, in an industry or within an employer.
 Closing the gender pay gap is important for Australia's economic future and reflects our aspiration to be an equal and fair society for all.
 Why is there a gender pay gap?